protonemedia/laravel-ffmpeg/README.md

 * PHP 7.2 and 7.3 only.

 ## Rewrite of the package

 A full rewrite of this package will be released in May 2020.
 It has support for multiple inputs/outputs, concatenation, timelapses, improved HLS export, better handling of remote inputs/outputs, complex filters (and mapping) and many more improvements.
 Chech out the `v7` branch or install the development version!

 https://github.com/pascalbaljetmedia/laravel-ffmpeg/tree/v7

 `composer require "pbmedia/laravel-ffmpeg:v7.x-dev"`

+## Video Course Builder

+We're developing a package/app/service to quickly setup your own course platform.
+We have one simple question though... which solutation and pricing would you prefer?
+Vote at [videocoursebuilder.com](https://videocoursebuilder.com) and read all about the features!

 ## Installation